 I kept losing the code of my apps and artifacts in different folders, so I started managing all of my Kubernetes applications with helm charts and Terraform.
 This way I can easier manage and deploy my applications, and re-use the code faster if needed.
 I also use GitOps approach to manage my Kubernetes cluster.
 I have a separate GitLab repository for my Kubernetes cluster and I use ArgoCD to manage the deployment of my applications.

-5) AWX - I run AWX on Kubernetes as a pod for running Ansible playbooks.
-I use some of the playbooks for VMs and physical servers patching, configuration management or timezone adjustment on VMs.
-I have automated task schedulers that takes care of of my VMs config.
+7) AWX - I run AWX on Kubernetes as a pod for running Ansible playbooks.
+I use some of the playbooks for

 I originally ran AWX on a Red Hat VM, but it was pretty slow jobs would take ages.
-Moving it to Kubernetes with Helm made a big difference.
-Now jobs run much faster, and its easier to maintain.
+Moving it to Kubernetes

-6) Grafana, Prometheus, Alertmanager - I use it for monitoring, alerting and visualization.
+8) Grafana, Prometheus, Alertmanager - I use it for monitoring, alerting and visualization.
 I do have alert manager configured alerting for when my servers hit high cpu or memory.
 I originally ran this on docker-compose, but now I deploy the full kube-prometheus-stack on Kubernetes via Helm.
 Much easier to manage and comes with great default dashboards.

-7) Uptime Kuma - Super easy to configure, just pings my services and lets me know if anything's down.
+9) Uptime Kuma - Super easy to configure, just pings my services and lets me know if anything's down.
 I run it on Kubernetes now via Helm.
 Small tool, but super handy.

-8) Tailscale - I use Tailscale VPN with one of the VM on my Proxmox cluster configured as an exit node.
+10) Tailscale - I use Tailscale VPN with one of the VM on my Proxmox cluster configured as an exit node.
 This allows me to access my local network from anywhere securely, without needing each individual device to be connected to the VPN, super useful when I'm traveling or working remotely.

-9) Memos, Vikunja (I use this for my Kanban To Do tasks) and Filebrowser these three apps are my go-to tools for staying organized, Memos for quick notes, Vikunja for task tracking, and Filebrowser for quick file sharing.
+11) Memos, Vikunja (I use this for my Kanban To Do tasks) and Filebrowser these three apps are my go-to tools for staying organized, Memos for quick notes, Vikunja for task tracking, and Filebrowser for quick file sharing.

-10) ntfy - A simple self-hosted push notification server.
+12) ntfy - A simple self-hosted push notification server.

 I deploy it on Kubernetes via Helm and use it to get phone notifications when my cron backup jobs finish or fail